Table of Contents

 The major reservoir of power of good and evil is in the subtle-regions.
 People who are good and evil on Earth are like puppets on strings as they both get their power from the forces of good and evil respectively in the subtle-realm.

-4.2 Spiritual level and attack by ghosts (demons, devils, negative energies, etc.)
+4.2 Spiritual level and attack by negative energies

 The demonic forces generally attack the forces of good that are within the range of +/- 10% spiritual strength of their own strength.
 The reason for this is that a ghost cannot affect a person where there is a difference of 10% in spiritual level in favour of the person.
 This is because a person is able to harness 10-20% of God’s protection, more than the level of distress by ghosts, which protects him from an attack by a ghost having a lower spiritual energy.